 Horn has been Chief of her own community, the Missanabie Cree First Nation for 10 years, and has also been a member of the Missanabie Cree Elders’ Council.
 Horn is also Co-Founder of the Echoes of the World Drum Festival, a former member of the Shingwauk Education Trust (SET), and an accomplished artist.
 Her piece, Project of the Heart, is on permanent display outside of the Doc Brown Lounge at Algoma U.

-Chancellor Horn serves as the titular head of the institution.
-She participates in major ceremonies and events, including the annual September Induction as well as Convocation.
-Horn confers all degrees.
-By acting as an ambassador of Algoma U, she also helps to raise the profile of the University as well as assist in both relationship-building and fundraising initiatives.
-Horn provides support to the University President, as requested, and promotes the University’s special mission in regards to Anishinaabe education.
+Chancellor Horn served as the titular head of the institution.
+She participated in major ceremonies and events, including the annual September Induction as well as Convocation.
+Horn confered all degrees.
+By acting as an ambassador of Algoma U, she also helped to raise the profile of the University as well as assist in both relationship-building and fundraising initiatives.
+Horn provided support to the University President, as requested, and promoted the University’s special mission in regards to Anishinaabe education.

 Our Board of Governors